Living Cities Canada

 Talking about natural systems and nature-inspired processes as “green infrastructure” helps highlight how it offers critical services to our human communities.

 In some cases, green infrastructure can be used as an alternative to grey infrastructure—like stormwater sewers and pipes systems that outlet to water bodies or treatment plants.
 In almost all cases, it can be used as a complement to grey infrastructure, helping to prolong the life of expensive municipal works.
 Unlike grey infrastructure that is constructed with a single purpose, green infrastructure always offers several benefits at the same time.
-Below is a list of some of the environmental, economic and social benefits that different kind of green infrastructure can provide.
+The image above shows some of the environmental, economic and social benefits that different kind of green infrastructure can provide.